briangeis/cisco-enterprise-network/README.md

   machine's physical network.

 - **Key Features:**
-  - **Host Network Integration:** Connected to the host machine's ethernet adapter, allowing the virtual network to reach external DNS, web services, or perform software updates.
+  - **Host Network Integration:** Connected to the host machine's Ethernet adapter, allowing the virtual network to reach external DNS, web services, or perform software updates.
   - **Not Part of Logical Design:** This device is used solely for **testing